Best laptop stand

-Just as laptops come in a variety of sizes and form factors, so too do laptop stands.
-There are some that are designed to be stationary and are meant for more permanent setups at your home or office while others can be folded up and taken with you so you can work comfortably from anywhere.
+Just as laptops come in various sizes and form factors, so do laptop stands.
+Some are designed to be stationary and are meant for more permanent setups at your home or office, while others can be folded up and taken with you so you can work comfortably from anywhere.

 If you’ve experienced fatigue from using a laptop for long periods of time, you owe it to yourself to upgrade your setup.
-While you could opt for a desktop PC and a monitor, the portability of a laptop might really appeal to you.
-With a laptop stand, you can improve how you work without breaking the bank and make the device you already own, much more pleasant to use.
+While you could opt for a desktop PC and a monitor, the portability of a laptop might appeal to you.
+With a laptop stand, you can improve your work without breaking the bank and make the device you already own much more pleasant to use.

 To this end, we’ve picked out five of the best laptop stands on the market today that are compatible with a wide range of laptops.

-The Lamicall Laptop Stand is one of several laptop stands on this list that can be folded up and easily brought with you in a backpack.
-This way you can leverage the benefits of a laptop stand at the office, in a classroom or anywhere else you may find yourself working from since it weighs just 3.25lbs (1.47kg).
+The Lamicall Laptop Stand (opens in new tab) is one of several laptops stands on this list that can be folded up and easily brought with you in a backpack.
+This way, you can leverage the benefits of a laptop stand at the office, in a classroom, or anywhere else you may find yourself working from since it weighs just 3.25lbs (1.47kg).

-While Lamicall makes several other foldable laptop stands, this is the company’s most expensive one at $55.99.
-The Lamicall Laptop Stand is available in either grey or silver and features high-quality aluminium alloy as well as a larger heavier base.
-This laptop stand can accommodate 10 to 17-inch laptops and the anti-slip rubber at its base prevents it from sliding around on your desk or table.
-This same rubber is used on the stand itself to prevent your laptop from moving or being scratched while a hook ensures your laptop won’t tip over easily.
+While Lamicall makes several foldable laptop stands, this is the company’s most expensive one at $55.99.
+The Lamicall Laptop Stand is either grey or silver and features a high-quality aluminum alloy and a larger, heavier base.
+This laptop stand can accommodate 10 to 17-inch laptops, and the anti-slip rubber at its base prevents it from sliding around on your desk or table.
+This same rubber is used on the stand to prevent your laptop from moving or scratching, while a hook ensures your laptop won’t tip over easily.

-The stand has a length of 7.8 inches (198mm), a width of 7.9 inches (200mm) and a height of 6.3 inches (160mm).
-There are also cutouts on either side of the middle of the stand to provide air flow to your laptop and due to the stand’s almost diamond shape.
-During our testing, we found that the hinge requires two hands and quite a bit of force to adjust but this does mean that it’s less likely to move while in use.
-To fold up the stand, you simply tilt the laptop tray back and then push it down towards the base.
-When folded up though, the Lamicall Laptop Stand does take up a bit more space than some of the other laptop stands on this list due to its unique design and heavier base.
+The stand has a length of 7.8 inches (198mm), a width of 7.9 inches (200mm), and a height of 6.3 inches (160mm).
+There are also cutouts on either side of the middle of the stand to provide airflow to your laptop due to the stand’s almost diamond shape.
+During our testing, we found that the hinge requires two hands and quite a bit of force to adjust, which means it’s less likely to move.
+To fold up the stand, you simply tilt the laptop tray back and then push it down toward the base.
+When folded up, though, the Lamicall Laptop Stand does take up a bit more space than some of the other laptop stands on this list due to its unique design and heavier base.

-The Brocoon Laptop Stand is also portable but will likely be easier to carry in a backpack since it folds up to just 1.1 inches (27.94mm).
-This laptop stand is available in dark black, rose gold, silver and space gray which means it will pair quite well with Apple’s MacBook especially if you order a matching stand.
-The Brocoon Laptop Stand has a list price of $49.99 though it frequently goes on sale for around $10 cheaper.
+The Brocoon Laptop Stand (opens in new tab) is also portable but will likely be easier to carry in a backpack since it folds up to just 1.1 inches (27.94mm).
+This laptop stand is available in dark black, rose gold, silver, and space gray, which means it will pair quite well with Apple’s MacBook, especially if you order a matching stand.
+The Brocoon Laptop Stand has a list price of $49.99 though it frequently sells for around $10 cheaper.

 While the base has a length of 7.8 inches (198mm) and a width of 9.9 inches (251mm), the stand’s laptop tray is 8.8 inches (223mm) long and 11.6 inches (294mm) wide.
 The Brocoon Laptop Stand is also 10.2 inches (259mm) tall when extended and weighs 3lbs (1.36kg).

-Unlike the previous two entries on this list, the Besign LSX3 Aluminum Laptop Stand is meant to be stationary as you aren’t able to fold it up.
-In fact, this laptop stand comes unassembled and you need to put it together using the four included Allen head screws.
-Two of the screws attach the laptop tray to the stand’s adjustable centerpiece while the other two are used to attach the base to it.
+Unlike the previous two entries on this list, the Besign LSX3 Aluminum Laptop Stand (opens in new tab) is meant to be stationary, as you aren’t able to fold it up.
+This laptop stand comes unassembled and you need to put it together using the four included Allen head screws.
+Two of the screws attach the laptop tray to the stand’s adjustable centerpiece, while the other two are used to attach the base to it.

-While the other laptop stands on our list have rectangular trays with cutouts for airflow, this one is U-shaped to provide even more airflow to your laptop with rubber strips on either end to keep your device in place.
-A knob on the back of the stand allows you to adjust the height and there is also room under the tray to stash a keyboard when you’re not using it.
-In our testing the stand did wobble a fair bit when typing, so if you’re considering picking this one up, you’ll likely be better off using it with an external keyboard instead.
+While the other laptop stands on our list have rectangular trays with cutouts for airflow, this one is U-shaped to provide even more airflow to your laptop, with rubber strips on either end to keep your device in place.
+A knob on the back of the stand allows you to adjust the height, and there is also room under the tray to stash a keyboard when you’re not using it.
+In our testing, the stand wobble a fair bit when typing, so if you’re considering picking this one up, you’ll likely be better off using it with an external keyboard instead.

-The Rain Design iLevel2 Laptop Stand is a bit different from the other stands on this list due to the fact that it works best with an external keyboard and mouse.
-While you can type on a Macbook Air placed on this stand, the laptop tray flexes quite a lot when doing so which is why Rain Design recommends against doing so.
+The Rain Design iLevel2 Laptop Stand (opens in new tab) is slightly different from this list because it works best with an external keyboard and mouse.
+While you can type on a Macbook Air placed on this stand, the laptop tray flexes quite a lot, which is why Rain Design recommends against doing so.

-The iLevel 2 has a width of 10.1 inches (256mm), a depth of 8.8 inches (223mm) and a height of 5.4 inches (136mm) to 7.9 inches (200mm).
-The stand itself comes fully assembled but its design means you won’t be easily able to bring it with you.
-Since the iLevel 2 works best with an external keyboard and mouse, its lack of portability makes sense though.
+The iLevel 2 has a width of 10.1 inches (256mm), a depth of 8.8 inches (223mm), and a height of 5.4 inches (136mm) to 7.9 inches (200mm).
+The stand itself comes fully assembled, but its design means you won’t be easily able to bring it with you.
+Since the iLevel 2 works best with an external keyboard and mouse, its lack of portability makes sense.

-In addition to being compatible with all MacBooks, the iLevel2 features a similar aesthetic to Apple’s other devices as well as an anodized aluminum finish.
+In addition to being compatible with all MacBooks, the iLevel2 features a similar aesthetic to Apple’s other devices and an anodized aluminum finish.
 Its tray has a raindrop cutout that is more for branding than to help cool your device.
-Another unique thing about this laptop stand is how you adjust the angle of the tray.
-There is a sliding mechanism at the front of the stand that you slide back and forth to find your preferred angle.
+Another unique thing about this laptop stand is how you adjust the tray's angle.
+A sliding mechanism at the front of the stand lets you slide back and forth to find your preferred angle.
 If you’re looking for a laptop stand in rose gold or space gray, it’s worth noting that Rain Design does make other stands with more color options.